Mastering the fundamentals of health plan purchasing

 The Role of the Pharmacy Benefit Manager (PBM)

-The Pharmacy Benefit Manager (PBM) plays a crucial role in managing the prescription drug component of your health plan.
-PBMs are responsible for negotiating drug prices with manufacturers, managing the drug formulary, processing claims, and establishing pharmacy networks to ensure your employees have access to the medications they need.
+The Pharmacy Benefit Manager (PBM) plays a critical role in the health plan supply chain, managing the prescription drug component of your coverage.
+As [video_title] explains, the PBM is responsible for negotiating drug prices, managing formularies, processing claims, and establishing pharmacy networks to ensure your employees have access to the medications they need.

 The Role of the Insurer